Like with most jobs, when it comes to network troubleshooting, the software you use can make a world of difference.

 Here, five mail servers were returned along with an MX preference value.
 The lower the MX preference value, the higher the priority of that server (i.e. those servers should be used first).

 Sometimes you need to start troubleshooting by determining if the issue is with client computers accessing a website or with the website itself.
-There are a number of sites that can help you do just that.
+There are many sites that can help you do just that.
 For example, Uptrends’ uptime check tool allows you to check the status and response time for a website from checkpoints across the globe.

 This can be especially helpful if you need to determine why some users can reach your site and others cannot.
 For a more simple, but more ad-heavy, up/down check you can try Down For Everyone Or Just Me.